rhuard/Simpletron/README.md

 The comands and their operation code are as writen bellow:

-10 Read - read a word from the terminal t=into a specific location in memory
+10 Read - read a word from the terminal into a specific location in memory

 11 write - write a word from a specific location in memorry to the terminal